Notebook Import and Export

 # %% print('Hello, world!') # %% markdown # A **Markdown** cell!

-Use a special inline comment to distinguish the beginning of code cells and markdown cells.
+A cell marker is a special inline comment that defines the lines that begin each cell.
 The inline comment must start with the comment character registered in the language's grammar file.

 After the comment character, you need to add one space plus any of the following markers on the same line: